 Surprisingly, my favorite part about these pictures is that he still has chocolate from the cupcakes on his face.

 Now for the biggest surprise of the week.

 I am horrible at planning my kids’ birthday parties.
 We always have the party a week after the actual birthday, partly because my kids have inconvenient birthdays.
-(Spring Break, 2 days after the 4th of July, and the first month of summer–when everyone is travelling.)
+(Spring Break, 2 days after the 4th of July, and the first month of summer–when everyone is traveling.)
 Mostly because I’m a

 bad mom procrastinator.
 This birthday, my 12-year-old son took matters into his own hands.